I'm friendly and not afraid to make a fool of myself - I think being afraid is an easy way not to be alive.

 " The only people for me are the mad ones, the ones who are mad to live, mad to talk, mad to be saved, desirous of everything at the same time, the ones who never yawn or say a commonplace thing, but burn, burn, burn, like fabulous yellow roman candles exploding like spiders across the stars and in the middle you see the blue centerlight pop and everybody goes "Awww!” "- Jack Kerouac

-If you can teach me something interesting!
+If you want to teach me something useful or interesting.